Three teens shot in Fresh Meadows

+An argument ensued, and shots were fired at the teens.
+The 14-year-old was shot in the neck, one of the 18-year-olds in the right hip and the other in the right calf, Chan said.

-According to the NYPD press office, the girl is stable but critical and the two boys are stable.
+According to the NYPD press office, the girl is stable but critical and the two young men are stable.
 Chan, the precinct’s commander, said all are expected to survive.

 At this time, little is known about the perpetrator.
-Chan said that his age is not known and that he fled the scene in a gray BMW; the motive is unknown.
-It is also unclear whether the teens who were shot are the same ones who argued with the shooter, nor if the group were all walking together, or if they just happened to be in the same place at the same time.
+Chan said that his age is not known and that he fled the scene in a gray BMW sedan; the motive is unknown.
+It is also unclear whether the teens who were shot are the same ones who argued with the shooter, or if the group were all walking together, or if they just happened to be in the same place at the same time.

-“It’s still early,” Chan said.
+“It’s still early,” Chan said last Thursday.
 “We’re trying to do our interviews, trying to, obviously, interview everyone that was there.”

+On Wednesday he told the Chronicle, “We do have some people of interest that we’re looking into.”

-Both Chan and Assemblymember Nily Rozic (D-Fresh Meadows), however, were able to confirm that two of the victims — the 14-year-old and one of the 18-year-olds — attend Francis Lewis High School, a 12-minute walk from the scene.
+Both Chan and Assemblymember Nily Rozic (D-Fresh Meadows) confirmed that two of the victims — the 14-year-old and one of the 18-year-olds — attend Francis Lewis High School, a 12-minute walk from the scene.

 “Given recent events including shootings and assaults in neighboring communities, we understand the growing concerns about public safety in Northeast Queens and are calling for a renewed commitment from all levels of government to tackle the rising gun violence across New York City,” the statement reads.